 It was the late Jim Thomson who infected me with the clay bug, for which there is no cure.

 As a visual artist I have chosen ceramic sculpture, with an emphasis on ceramic installations, as my main discipline; for me, art is a conversation and my artistic expression changes with the topic of that conversation.
 Since 2012 I work as a full-time artist in my home studio and became a finalist of the RBC/CAO emerging artist award in the same year.
-In 2016 I became an active member of the Ottawa Guild of Potters, as its secretary and designer of ‘Populace’, a large outdoor art installation in celebration of Canada’s 150th birthday.
+I became an active member of the Ottawa Guild of potters, as its secretary (2016-2018) and designer of two large outdoor art installations: ‘Populace’ (2017) at the Canadian Museum of Nature in celebration of Canada’s 150th birthday, and ‘Compass’ (2018) for the Royal Canadian Geographical Society.

 My work has been shown in both solo- and (juried) group exhibits, including the New York Art Expo and the Canadian Gallery of Clay and Glass in Waterloo, Ontario.
 My work is in private collections in Belgium, The Netherlands, United Kingdom and Canada, as well as in the collection of Global Affairs Canada; ‘The Bark Archive’ is on permanent display at the Canadian Embassy in Brussels, Belgium.